-China together with Russia has the largest number of land borders with neighboring countries (14) of any country in the world.
-They are running anti-clockwise from the East : Korea (North), Russia, Mongolia, Kazakhstan, Kyrgyzstan, Tajikistan, Afghanistan, Pakistan, India, Nepal, Bhutan, Myanmar, Laos and Vietnam.
-China's borders have changed many times over the centuries and its relations with its neighbors is a complex narrative of the historical development of China.
-It was only in the nineteenth century that China's borders were fixed and the concept of China as an ordinary nation was developed, previously the Chinese considered themselves rulers of all under heaven.
+China together with Russia has the largest number of land borders with neighboring countries (14).
+They are (running anti-clockwise from the East) : Korea (North), Russia, Mongolia, Kazakhstan, Kyrgyzstan, Tajikistan, Afghanistan, Pakistan, India, Nepal, Bhutan, Myanmar, Laos and Vietnam.
+China's borders have changed many times over the centuries and relations with neighbors is a complex narrative of the historical development of China.
+It was only in the nineteenth century that China's borders were fixed and the concept of China as a nation state was developed, previously the Chinese considered themselves rulers of 'all under heaven'.
 China was at the center and peoples were regarded as increasingly savage and barbaric the further out they lived.
 You can click on a country in the map to go to a description of the country.

 Up until the mid 19th century Russia was a small European state centered around the eastern coast of the Baltic Sea.
 After the fall of the Sibir Khanate in 1581 the Russian Empire rapidly expanded by swallowing up numerous small kingdoms in Central and Eastern Asia.